 Employee Incentive Programs vs. Employee Appreciation: What’s the difference?

 Employee appreciation means recognizing your employees.
 Typically, employee appreciation is for all employees—not just a specific group.
 Tokens of employee appreciation are given for nonspecific reasons, i.e., hard work over a quarter.
-In our article 5 easy, affordable & effective employee appreciation ideas, we suggested several basic ways employers and leaders can show appreciation to their team, including celebrating Employee Appreciation Day (yes, there is a day set aside to honor your employees!), offering career development paths, and building a culture of recognition.
+In this article, we suggested several basic ways employers and leaders can show appreciation to their team, including celebrating Employee Appreciation Day (yes, there is a day set aside to honor your employees!), offering career development paths, and building a culture of recognition.
 The purpose of employee recognition is to make everyone within the organization feel they are appreciated, which builds a deeper level of engagement.

 Employee incentive programs, on the other hand, are awards or prizes tied to achievements, such as reaching a stated goal.
-Unlike employee appreciation, employee incentive programs that work are typically those that are for identified groups within your organization in connection with having accomplished something specific—for example, the sales team hitting a financial goal or the customer service team receiving a certain satisfaction score in customer surveys.
+Unlike employee appreciation, employee incentive programs are a type of employee benefit for identified groups within your organization in connection with having accomplished something specific—for example, the sales team hitting a financial goal or the customer service team receiving a certain satisfaction score in customer surveys.
 The purpose of incentives is to drive a group to higher achievement.
 Incentives can look like many things, including monetary compensation, paid time off, gifts, etc.